bigmlcom/python/docs/index.rst

 -  **error**: If an error occurs and the resource cannot be created, it will contain an additional code and a description of the error.
 In this case, **location**, and **resource** will be ``None``.
+-  **progress**: For source resources only, it contains file upload progress.

 Statuses
 ~~~~~~~~